Florida Phosphate Operations

-Radioactivity in dust is present at very low levels, which is typical of environmental sources.
-The dust generated during the removal of overburden – arguably the dustiest part of mining – would be the same as the dust generated in agricultural tilling or digging in your yard.
+Radiation in dust is present at very low levels, which is typical of environmental sources.
+The dust generated during the removal of overburden – probably the dustiest part of mining – would be comparable to the dust generated in agricultural tilling or digging in your yard.

 The U.S. Army Corps of Engineers (USACE) found during the Area-wide Environmental Impact Statement process that dust at mining sites remains on the mining sites.
 This is because the combination of dust particle sizes at phosphate mines and wind speeds result in the dust settling to the ground in less than about 300 feet.